Sell Land in Lane County Oregon

 Get My Free Cash Offer →What Lane County Landowners Say

-I had a high desert parcel I no longer used.
-Sell Oregon Land reviewed access, taxes, and title, then gave me a clean cash option.
+I had a high desert parcel I no longer used and regular buyers kept asking for improvements I did not want to make.
+Sell Oregon Land reviewed access, taxes, and title, gave me a clean cash option, and kept the closing simple from offer to wire.

 $36,000 cash - 21 days to close

-The parcel had access questions that scared off regular buyers.
-They understood the issue and still gave us a workable path.
+The parcel had access questions that scared off regular buyers and made the MLS route feel pointless.
+Sell Oregon Land understood the issue, looked at the title and road situation, and still gave us a workable cash path through closing.

 $47,000 cash - 27 days to close

-No signs, no cleanup, no open-ended negotiations.
-We filled out the form, reviewed the offer, and picked a closing date.
+No signs, no cleanup, no open-ended negotiations, and no wondering if a buyer's financing would fall apart.
+We filled out the form, reviewed the offer, picked a closing date that worked for us, and the title company handled the paperwork.

 $24,500 cash - 15 days to close